Radix InternationalRadix Europe

 As our experience in the workshop has evolved over the years we have broadened our concept of the Intensive to include, not only the high energy discharge that Kelley taught, but also at times more quiet and subtle but no less intense and penetrating ways of deepening emotional awareness and expression.

-Michael Randolph and Michael Gavin, are the Radix Practitoners, as well as workshop leaders.
+Michael Gavin, is the Radix Practitoner, as well as workshop leader.